 Doctors first ask questions about the newborn’s symptoms and medical history.
 Doctors then do a physical examination.
 What they find during the history and physical examination often suggests a cause and the tests that may need to be done.

-Doctors ask the mother whether she had infections or disorders during pregnancy (such as diabetes) that can cause jaundice in the newborn, what her blood type is, and what drugs she has been taking.
+Doctors ask the mother whether she had infections or disorders during pregnancy (such as diabetes Diabetes During Pregnancy For women who have diabetes before they become pregnant, the risks of complications during pregnancy depend on how long diabetes has been present and whether complications of diabetes, such... read more ) that can cause jaundice in the newborn, what her blood type is, and what medications she has been taking.
 They also ask whether family members have had any of the hereditary disorders that can cause jaundice.

 During the physical examination, doctors check the newborn's skin to see how far jaundice has progressed down the body (the lower down on the body that jaundice is visible, the higher the bilirubin level).
 They also look for other clues suggesting a cause, particularly signs of infection, injury, thyroid disease, or problems with the pituitary gland.

-Bilirubin levels are measured to confirm the diagnosis of jaundice, and tests are done to determine whether any elevated bilirubin is conjugated or unconjugated.
+Bilirubin levels are measured to confirm the diagnosis of jaundice, and tests are done to determine whether elevated bilirubin, if present, is conjugated or unconjugated.
 Levels may be measured in a sample of blood or by using a sensor placed on the skin.

 If the bilirubin level is high, other blood tests are done.
 They typically include